Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Data and Methods

 \textbf{Multicollinearity.} Despite the strong correlation among both the sentiment scores (Figure \ref{fig:correlations}) and across demographic and socioeconomic variables (e.g., median income and poverty rate), we reason it is important to include variables simultaneously in a fully adjusted model to delineate true determinants driving urgent care satisfaction.
 This approach is admissible in particular thanks to the larger geographical scales and sample sizes of our included hospitals (n=534).
-Similar approaches to simultaneous adjustment for the mutually correlated region- and individual-level covariates have been previously adopted for population health research across diverse geographical areas\cite{aris2023neighborhood}.
-Quantitatively, we assess the impact of multicollinearity by computing the Variance Inflation Factor (VIF) for each independent variable to ensure the stability and interpretability of the regression estimates\cite{obrien2007caution}.
+Quantitatively, we assess the impact of multicollinearity by computing the Variance Inflation Factor (VIF) for each independent variable to ensure the stability and interpretability of the regression estimates \cite{obrien2007caution}.
 We observe that, across the five variables, the largest VIF is Interpersonal Factors, suggesting the most moderate impact of multicollinearity in our data (Table \ref{tab:vif}).
-The model's explanatory power is evaluated using R-squared and adjusted R-squared metrics\cite{hair2019multivariate}.
+The model's explanatory power is evaluated using R-squared and adjusted R-squared metrics.